What is a marketing funnel? How they work, stages and examples

 Full-funnel marketing measurement

 Without measurement and analysis, it’s impossible to know the effectiveness of a brand’s full-funnel marketing strategy.
-Here are three approaches for measuring and optimizing your full-funnel strategy.
+Here are three approaches for measuring and optimising your full-funnel strategy.

 1. Understand how channels impact each other